mftcodes/thelocr/README.md

 ## Why "Bowen"?

-Simply a former Marriage and Family Therapist (MFT) giving nod to one of the theorists who helped start the MFT field.
+Simply a Marriage and Family Therapist (MFT) turned software developer giving nod to one of the theorists who helped start the MFT field.

 ### To Be Continued...